 If you depend on your income, it's important to protect it.
 Disability insurance can close the gap between the coverage you have through your employer's group policy and what you'll need to maintain your lifestyle if you get sick or injured and can't work.
 See how much coverage you need.

 You might think you don't need disability insurance if you have coverage through work.
-But in most cases, that only covers around 50-60% of your income—and only for a certain amount of time.
+But in most cases, that only covers around 50-60% of your income (according to the US Bureau of Labor Statistics, National Compensation Survey: Employee Benefits in the United States, March 2021).
 Plus, you'll have to pay taxes on any payments you get from that coverage.
 But when you have your own policy, you can get closer to having 100% of your income covered, the payments you get will not be taxed, and you'll stay covered even if you change jobs.
 Calculate your coverage amount.

 There is a disability insurance component to Social Security.
 But the benefit payments are likely to be lower and qualifying for benefits can be more difficult than with a private policy.
 Connect with an advisor.